kcri-tz/sans/README.md

 * Reference-free
 * Alignment-free
 * Assembled genomes or reads as input
-* Phylogenetic splits as output
+* Phylogenetic splits or tree as output

 ### Publications